 For reference, sulfonation of the benzene ring is a reversible reaction.
-Therefore, when it reacts with water under high temperature conditions, the sulfo group is removed to form a benzene.
+Therefore, when it reacts with water under high-temperature conditions, the sulfo group is removed to form benzene.
 The synthetic reaction of benzene sulfonic acid with water is also one of the electrophilic aromatic substitution reactions.

 Halogenation of the Aromatic Rings

 In addition to nitration and sulfonation, there is another important reaction in electrophilic aromatic substitution, which is the Friedel-Crafts reaction.
-In the synthesis of substituents into benzene rings, we must study Friedel-Crafts reactions.
+In synthetic reactions for adding substituents to benzene rings, we must study Friedel-Crafts reactions.